-Remember that with any type of property damage claim, the amount of the claim is based on the value of the property at the time of the accident.
-The value of the claim has nothing to do with how much you originally paid for the property.
+Remember that with any type of property damage claim, the value of the claim has nothing to do with how much you originally paid for the property.
 And keep in mind that whichever insurance company ends up bearing financial responsibility for the vehicle damage portion of your car accident losses, that insurer will only pay for repairs/replacement of your vehicle up to policy limits.

 For example, if the other driver was at fault and caused $10,000 of vehicle damage to your car, but has only $5,000 of property damage coverage, that driver's insurer will only pay $5,000 toward your repair costs.

 Get the basics on how car insurance coverage works after an accident.

-If the other driver was at fault for your car accident, you probably have the option of filing a claim with that driver's insurance company (assuming they have liability property damage or other relevant coverage) in order to get your car repaired or replaced.
+If the other driver was at fault for your car accident, you probably have the option of filing a claim with that person's insurance company (assuming they have liability property damage or other relevant coverage) in order to get your car repaired or replaced.
 This is known as a "third party" insurance claim.
-Learn more about making a third-party claim for vehicle damage after a car accident.
+Learn more about making a third-party insurance claim after a car accident.

-Collision coverage ensures that you will be reimbursed for your vehicle damage if the other driver did not have enough insurance, or if you were at fault for the accident.
-If the other driver was at fault and had enough insurance coverage, you would not make a claim against your own insurance policy's collision coverage.
+Collision coverage ensures that you will be reimbursed for your vehicle damage if the other driver didn't have enough insurance, or if you were at fault for the accident.
+If the other driver was at fault and had enough insurance coverage, you wouldn't typically make a claim against your own insurance policy's collision coverage.

 If you caused your own vehicle's damage—by driving off the road or running into a tree or fence, for example—you would either have to pay for the damage yourself or make a claim against your own policy's collision coverage, if you have it.

 After that, the insurer will usually have your car inspected.
 If the car is drivable, the insurer might ask you to bring it to a drive-through inspection station.
 If the car is not drivable, the insurer will usually have an inspector come to wherever the car is located.